Lab Grown vs Natural Diamonds – Which One Should You Buy?

 Key Takeaways

-• There isn’t enough information to say whether one is better than the other as they both have their pros and cons
+• It isn’t possible to say that one is “more ethical” than the other

 • Lab-grown Diamonds cost significantly less but also have little to no resale value